 Where To Go Fishing In Scotland?

 When it comes to going fishing anywhere in the world, the first step to success is finding a productive place to fish.
-If you were to do an online search for fishing spots in Scotland, you would get so many results that you’d end up overwhelmed.
+If you were to do an online search to narrow down fishing spots in Scotland, you would get so many results that you’d be overwhelmed.

-On the east coast of Scotland is where you’ll find the most famous salmon rivers that you have most like heard of.
-These include the Spey, Tweed, Dee, and Tay rivers but there are lots more you can fish also.
+On the east coast of Scotland is where you’ll find the most famous salmon rivers you have most likely heard of.
+These include the famous four of the Spey, Tweed, Dee, and Tay rivers, but there are many other river options where you can fish.

-The River Dee is probably one of the most beautiful and iconic salmon rivers in the world.
-While the fishing is excellent, the river also flows through ancient Scottish estates and past old castles.
-You couldn’t find yourself in a more Scottish salmon fishing setting than on the Dee.
+The River Dee is probably one of the world’s most beautiful and iconic salmon rivers.
+While the fishing is excellent, the river flows through ancient Scottish estates and past old castles.
+You couldn’t find yourself in a Scottish salmon fishing setting more than on the Dee!

-The River Tweed, as I mentioned at the beginning, is the home of salmon fishing in Scotland and is one of the best salmon and sea trout rivers in the country.
-The Tay is the largest salmon river in Scotland and the River Tay is one of the few salmon rivers where spinning for salmon and trout is allowed as well as traditional fly fishing.
+As I mentioned at the beginning, the River Tweed is the home of salmon fishing and is one of the country’s best salmon and sea trout rivers.
+The River Tay is the largest salmon river in Scotland, and it is one of the few salmon rivers where spinning for salmon and trout, as well as traditional fly fishing, is permitted.

 Tip: The largest Atlantic salmon caught in the UK was a 64lb specimen in 1922!
 This was caught on the River Tay at Glendelvine

-The Spey is also beautiful and holds some great fishing and some of the other rivers worth fishing include Don, Teith, Findhorn, North Esk, South Esk, Deveron, and Earn.
+The Spey is also incredibly beautiful and holds some great fishing.
+Other rivers worth fishing include Don, Teith, Findhorn, North Esk, South Esk, Deveron, and Earn.

-If you’re looking to go salmon fishing on the big four, then you will need to book way in advance to get a slot as they are hugely popular.
+If you want to go salmon fishing on the Big Four rivers, you must book well in advance to get a slot, as they are hugely popular, especially during the Autumn run.

-The salmon and sea trout rivers on the west coast of Scotland tend to be a lot smaller than the rivers on the east coast.
-This means they are heavily reliant on rainfall for salmon and sea trout to run up into their higher reaches and are known as Spate rivers.
+The salmon and sea trout rivers on Scotland’s west coast tend to be much smaller than the east coast rivers.
+This means they rely heavily on rainfall for salmon and sea trout to run up into their higher reaches, known as Spate rivers.

 Tip: A spate river is usually a fast-flowing river fed by heavy rainwater.
 The water level rises and falls very fast.

-Fishing these rivers successfully is all about timing as the salmon and sea trout will hold in the estuary until enough rain falls before running upstream.
-Some of the great west coast rivers to fish include the Stinchar, Morar, Bladnoch, Annan, Nith, Kirkaig, and Awe.
+Fishing these rivers successfully is all about timing, as the salmon and sea trout will hold in the estuary until enough rain falls before running upstream.
+Some great west coast rivers to fish include the Stinchar, Morar, Bladnoch, Annan, Nith, Kirkaig, and Awe.

-You can find out more about the River Stinchar here!
+You can learn more about fishing the River Stinchar and its main tributaries in South Ayrshire.

-All the salmon and sea trout rivers mentioned above also have excellent brown trout and grayling fishing too but some are much better than others.
-If you want to do a few days of trout and grayling fishing mixed up with some salmon then these are the rivers to focus on.
+All the salmon and sea trout rivers mentioned above also have excellent brown trout and grayling fishing, but some are much better than others.
+If you want to do a few days of trout and grayling fishing mixed up with some salmon, these are the rivers to focus on.

-The River Don is probably the best trout river in Scotland as it holds some giants.
-Along with the Don, should also consider the river Annan, Glass, Clyde, and Tummel.
+The River Don is probably the best trout river in Scotland as it holds some superb specimens.
+Along with the Don, consider the rivers Annan (Dumfriesshire, Southern Scotland), Glass (Cannich, in the Scottish Highlands), Clyde (South Lanarkshire at Thankerton) and Tummel (Perth and Kinross), where both Grayling and trout are abundant and a decent size.

-Brown trout are native to Scotland and therefore inhabit pretty much every loch in Scotland, and there are more than 30,000 lochs across the country.
+Brown trout are native to Scotland and, therefore, inhabit almost every loch in Scotland, and there are more than 30,000 lochs across the country!

-The general rule when it comes to Scottish lochs and brown trout is – the higher in altitude or north the loch, the smaller and more aggressive the trout are.
-This is due to fewer insects and food for the fish making them smaller but far more feisty!
+The general rule regarding Scottish lochs and brown trout is that the higher the altitude or most northern location of the loch, the smaller and more aggressive the trout are.
+This is due to fewer insects and less food for the fish, making them smaller but far feistier!

-Lochs at lower altitudes have a lot more insect life and thus produce bigger trout, and these are the lochs we are going to focus on.
+Lochs at lower altitudes have much more insect life and thus produce bigger trout; these are the lochs we will focus on.

 Here are the top brown trout lochs in Scotland: